 Additionally, the complete service could be held in the church or chapel but with no cortege.
 We simply arrange to take the coffin to the cemetery or crematorium on conclusion of the service, with no family attendance.
 Alternatively the complete service can be held at the graveside or the crematorium chapel.
 Some families also choose to have the burial or cremation service first, followed by a Memorial Service on that day or a later date.
 Other families request a cremation or burial with no service or attendance by family members or the public.

 Alternative venues are also available, such as garden settings, private homes, a farm or rural property, school halls or chapels.

 Twilight or early evening services can be arranged.
 This beautiful time of day can be a very convenient and practical option.
 Burial or cremation would usually occur the following day either attended or unattended by family members.

 For many people there is a desire to spend time with their loved one and see them just “one more time”.
 When there has been some suffering or a sudden death, it can be very comforting to see the person you love at peace.

 The choice of viewing your loved one is a personal one and is best made by individuals themselves.
 No-one should be forced to attend a viewing.

 In our experience we find many people who were hesitant to view their loved one, say later how much it helped them with their grief.
 We offer private viewing facilities for you and your family to say good-bye.
-The deceased person will be in an open coffin or casket and you are welcome to spend as much time as you need with them.
+You are welcome to spend as much time as you need with your loved one.

 Vigil or Rosary